yeokm1/retro-configs-apple/powermac-g4-mdd-p58/README.md

 The SATA interface is converted to IDE via a [Startech SATA to IDE adapter](https://www.startech.com/en-sg/hdd/ide2sat2).

-The SSD is chosen for best speed and random IO access performance.

 <img src="images/powermacg4-ssd-installed.jpg" width="600">

 The drive and adapter is then mounted onto a vertical drive cage.